dlopezyse/dlopezyse/README.md

 - [**Falling Walls** - Breaking the Walls of Digital Gaps (2019) 🏆](https://www.utn.edu.ar/es/noticias-internacionales/noticias-eventos/falling-walls-lab-argentina-ganadores)

-I'm looking to develop and collaborate on new projects to transform the world around us.
+I want to develop and collaborate on new projects to transform the world around us.
 Want to connect?
 Find me at <a href="https://www.linkedin.com/in/lopezyse">LinkedIn</a>, <a href="https://twitter.com/lopezyse">Twitter</a> and <a href="https://lopezyse.medium.com/">Medium</a>

 Saludos!